 2.2 It is not possible to set out an exhaustive list of the exceptional circumstances but paragraph 3 gives some indication of when they are likely to arise.
 In any event, each case will turn on its particular facts.

 3. Publicity during an inquiry or investigation

-(a) the potential prejudice that it believes may be caused to the inquiry or investigation itself or to any person the subject of it; and
+the potential prejudice that it believes may be caused to the inquiry or investigation itself or to any person who is the subject of it; and

 3.4 A decision to make an announcement must be made by at least two Executive Directors in consultation with the Chief Executive Officer.
 Announcements will normally be limited to confirming the fact that an inquiry or investigation is under way in respect of a corporation and specifying the provision of the SFO under which the SFC is proceeding.